ericjesse/whatsmyip/README.md

 Your app should now be running on [localhost:5000/ip](http://localhost:5000/ip).

 ## Parameters
 - port: the port to listen for the HTTP communications.
-It can also be set by the environment variable ```PORT```, which has the priority.
+It can also be set by the environment variable ```PORT```, but the parameter prevails.
 - dbType: the type of the database to use to save usage data.
 Only ```postgres``` is supported, which is the default value if the parameter is omitted.
 - dbUrl: the URL to the database, e.g: ```postgres://whatsmyip:whatsmyip@hostname/whatsmyip?sslmode=disable```.
-It can also be set by the environment variable ```DATABASE_URL```, which has the priority.
+It can also be set by the environment variable ```DATABASE_URL```, but the parameter prevails.
 - dataRetentionDuration: the duration for the data retention, e.g: "300ms", "-1.5h" or "2h45m".
 Default is ```6 weeks``` if omitted.
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-It can also be set by the environment variable ```DATA_RETENTION```, which has the priority.
+It can also be set by the environment variable ```DATA_RETENTION```, but the parameter prevails.

 ## Running locally using Heroku